• Skip to primary navigation

 Direct Train Journeys

-The locations below can be reached via direct train from London.
-(There are also routes which involve changing trains, so make sure you book one that is direct if you want to minimize the travel time!)
+There are often several routes from the same station- some routes involve changing trains whilst others are direct- so make sure you book one that is direct if you want to minimize the travel inconvenience!

 Bath